Dawson Leery: Season 4

+Dawson eventually receives an inheritance check from Mr Brooks estate, which he decides to use to help Joey attend the college of her choice, since she wasn't offered financial aid.
+Joey confesses her lie to Dawson, but Dawson finally reaffirms their friendship in spite of the turbulent year they had gone through and offers her the money anyway.

 During this season, Dawson strikes up a romance with Gretchen, Pacey's 21-year-old sister, who has arrived back to Capeside to take a break from college, or so everyone thinks, but she later reveals that she is there to recuperate from a miscarriage that took place during her previous semester.
 The baby's father was her ex-boyfriend, pig-headed Nick, whom Pacey admired at first.
 During the Leery Christmas Party, Dawson and Gretchen share a kiss, which ignites old feelings from his pre-teen years when he had a crush on her.

 After his sister Lily's birth in May 2001, Dawson and Gretchen part ways and she returns to college, and he graduates from high school.
-He and Joey resume their friendship in the wake of the demise of their relationships, and he heads off to USC to pursue his dream of becoming a film maker.
-However, he is still estranged from Pacey and their relationship never fully repairs until the series finale.
+He and Joey resume their friendship in the wake of the demise of their relationships, which grows more intense as Dawson's departure to California grows closer.
+In his last night in Capeside, amid conversation and reflection on their complicated friendship, the two share a kiss.
+Despite Joey asking Dawson to stay, he heads off to USC to pursue his dream of becoming a film maker.